conmeokhoi/BMP180_Driver/README.md

 Bosch BMP180 Sensor Driver for Raspberry Pi 3b+ | Measure Temperature in C & Pressure in Pa

 # HOW TO USE THIS DRIVER
-1.Wiring: Make sure you've connected your BMP180 correctly to :
+# 1.Wiring,make sure you've connected your BMP180 correctly to :

 VCC ----> 3.3V power (Pin 1)|
 GND ----> ground (Pin 6)